Vishnu V. Narayan

 J1.
 The Matching Augmentation Problem: A 7/4-Approximation Algorithm

-With J. Cheriyan, J. Dippel, F. Grandoni and A. Khan
+with J. Cheriyan, J. Dippel, F. Grandoni and A. Khan

 Mathematical Programming (2020)